alexagranov/pretty_pin/README.md

-pretty_pin
+pretty_id
 ======
-pretty_pin is a simple Ruby module for mixing in methods to convert between base10 and base34 numbers.
+pretty_id is a simple Ruby module for mixing in methods to convert between base10 and base34 numbers.

-Applications of pretty_pin could include, but are not limited to:
+Applications of pretty_id could include, but are not limited to:
 - gift/promotion/discount/redemption code generation
 - much shorter string representation of long decimal strings, such as a UUID